Checkbook Crypto Investments

 Prior to US Tax Reform implemented in 2017, some US crypto investors where claiming that crypto trades were exempt from tax as 1031 Like-Kind Exchanges.
 As a result of US Tax Reform, for 2018 tax year and onward 1031 like-kind exchanges apply real estate only.
 At this point, tax-advantaged retirement accounts are the most effective vehicle to manage crypto tax liability.

-Why use Checkbook Control?
+Why use a Checkbook Control Retirement Account?

 - Security: With a Checkbook Control Crypto IRA, you can hold the assets in a hardware wallet – Trezor, Ledger Nano, or other form of cold storage – that’s in your possession.
 You don’t have to rely on the security of a platform.